The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Traill County?

-Traill County, North Dakota has 4 public high schools, along with 1 middle schools and 5 elementary schools.
+Traill County, North Dakota has 4 public high schools, serving approximately 553 students.

 What is the largest school district in Traill County?